DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-07-helping-users-check-how-diverse-their-candidates-are.md

 Users can view a report for any organisation they belong to.
 They do not need any user or organisation permission to view it.

-The caption for the h1 is the name of the organisation whose data is in the report.
+The caption for the h1 heading is the name of the organisation whose data is in the report.

-There’s an ‘Export data (ZIP)’ link which generates a ZIP file of the data in the report.
-The file contains CSV files for each section.
+There’s an ‘Export data (ZIP)’ link which generates a ZIP file containing a CSV file for each section of the report.

 The report has four sections: